“即物而穷其理”

 I joined Dr. Walter Winter’s group at DESY in October 2022.
 In August 2022, I obtained my PhD in Physics at Penn State University, where I was mentored by Prof. Péter Mészáros and Prof. Kohta Murase.
 Before that, I received my B.Sc. degree in Astronomy from Nanjing University in China.

 My research focuses on the theoretical and numerical multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays, and neutrinos from individual cosmic sources and source populations.
-In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from tidal disruption events (TDEs), compact binary pairs (supermassive/stellar mass black holes), supernovae, gamma-ray bursts (GRBs), active galactic nuclei (AGNs), and galaxy/cluster mergers.
+In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from tidal disruption events (TDEs), binary/single compact objects (e.g., GRBs and FRBs), active galactic nuclei (AGNs), and supermassive black hole mergers.
 I am interested in how the multi-messenger analyses enlighten our understanding of the physical nature of high-energy astrophysical phenomena.

 The AM3 software is finally public!
 Checkout the AM3 website and our recent paper on arXiv: